Nine*nine

 nine*nine is a limited edition box set of Gackt's video lives released on October 29, 2008.
-It collects the artist's previous live concerts on 13 CD's.
+It collects the artist's previous live tour concerts from 2000 until 2006 on 13 CD's.
 The box also contains a bonus DVD featuring interviews, miniature booklets of all tours, and two unreleased songs; "Justified", and 1997's cover of song "Kizudarake No Lola" by Hideki Saijo.
 It reached number thirty-four on Oricon.

+In March 2025 were distributed digitally live music recordings from the collection as live albums, with official live videos of "Kimi no Tame ni Dekiru Koto" (2001), "Last Song" (2004) and "Another World" (2006).